Najmulsp/misty-mrittika-client-side/README.md

-# Misty Mrittika
+# Misty Mrittika Ceramics Store

 ## my website link:

 #### Packages I have used:
+-React-simple-typewriter
--React Leflet
+-React Awesome reveal
 -Swiper slider
--Aos

 #### featured and characteristics:
-- This is a real estate website in residential view.
+- This is an arts and crafts website in Ceramics and Pottery view.
 - I have used tailwind css and daisy ui for design my website because both of them are easy to used.
+- I have used react router for routing my website.
 - I have also swiper slider for sliding my banner.
-- I have used react router for routing my website.
-- I have used aos for animate my web page.
+- I have used React Awesome reveal for animate my web page.